Plantation shutters are a popular option for interior shutters in Charleston. These wood or faux wood shutters attach to your window frame.

 - Is hardy

-Faux wood plantation shutters are an ideal replacement to wood plantation shutters when care and worry-free models lead your priority list.
+Faux wood plantation shutters are an ideal substitute to wood plantation shutters when care and worry-free products are at the front of your priority list.

-Vinyl shutters are the most economical plantation shutter, but also the shortest lived.
+Vinyl shutters are the most economical plantation shutter, but also the shortest lasting.

-These shutters are quick to dust and resist moisture.
-Nevertheless, they don’t have a duplicate presence as a quality wood or faux wood style.
+These shutters are fast to dust and resist moisture.
+Nonetheless, they don’t have an identical presence as a quality wood or faux wood style.

 Another drawback is that you can’t stain vinyl shutters.